Acting (M.F.A. and Certificate)

 DRAM 273a/b, Character Analysis and Movement This class explores some anatomical fundamentals of movement through a rigorous daily warm-up.
 Movement phrases are embodied investigating weight, intention, direction, and freedom.
 Original movement creations, musical theater styles, contact improvisation, and some vernacular dance forms are also done in class, culminating in combinations of text and movement where creative freedom in the physical realm is emphasized.
 Warm-up clothes are worn.
 Jennifer Archibald

 DRAM 303a/b, Acting III This final scene-study class re-invests in and revisits the fundamentals of the craft by engaging works of contemporary theater that explore performance beyond the approaches of naturalism and psychological realism.
 Each round of “stretch” scenes will increase the actors’ confidence in and ability to connect with the tools of their practice to identify, personalize and embody a character’s given circumstances, pursue objective, activate language, and robustly occupy spaces of make believe in order to tell the story of the scene with specificity, depth, and ease.
-Running through the fall term is work on individual interview projects in which students embody and give voice to the verbatim text of persons they have interviewed, employing the fundamental tools of performance—deep and profound listening—while bringing to bear a synthesis of their vocal and physical training to date.
+Running through the fall term is work on verbatim projects in which students embody and give voice to the verbatim text of persons they have interviewed, employing the fundamental tools of performance—deep and profound listening—while bringing to bear a synthesis of their vocal and physical training to date.
 Tamilla Woodard, Ron Van Lieu

 DRAM 323a/b, Speech and Accents III (Tutorials) In the third year of speech training, actors engage in a deep exploration of embodiment of someone else’s linguistic identity through the Interview Project.
 This course is a culmination of putting all the actors’ tools into practice.
 Speech tutorials in the first term focus on the analysis and embodiment of other idiolects.
 In the second term, material for tutorials can evolve from any areas of speech, accent, and text work that the actor wishes to explore.
 Julie Foh

-DRAM 373b, Practices for Opening and Grounding This eight-week class intensive will focus on practical tools for strength, stamina, and ease, bridging your training with the showcase/professional leap.
+DRAM 373b, Practices for Opening and Grounding This five-week class intensive will focus on practical tools for strength, stamina, and ease, bridging your training with the showcase/professional leap.
 Yoga, Qigong, breath work, and meditation will intersect in different places for each of you, and the aim is to finish with an individual physical/energetic sequence that you can use at any time, based on the things your body, heart, and mind need to feel healthy and ready to work.
 Annie Piper

 DRAM 383b, Voiceover Workshop This course seeks to provide students with an overview of the voiceover business.
 Specifically, we focus both on the technical aspects of self-recording and on navigating through the process of auditioning for casting directors.
 We develop and increase the speed of the actor’s interpretive, analytical, and creative skills to adapt to a very quick creative process.
 Most important, actors learn to “find” the best part of their voice: where their vocal strengths lie and where their voice fits in the landscape of voiceover work.
 Keegan Monti-Kewley